50054-cdpa/notes/handout.md

 1. Modern Compiler Implementation in ML by Andrew W. Appel
 1. Types and Programming Languages by Benjamin C. Pierce
 1. Static Program Analysis by Anders Møller and Michael I. Schwartzbach
+1. Learn you a Haskell for Great Good! - `https://learnyouahaskell.com/`